-Arizona Apartment Loans
+Arizona Apartment Building/Multifamily Loans

-Arizona Apartment Loan Benefits
+Arizona Multifamily Loan Benefits

-Arizona Apartment loan rates start as low as 2.60% (as of July 13th, 2020)
+Arizona Apartment Loan rates start as low as 5.47% (as of February 24th, 2024)

 • No upfront application or processing fees